In the world of coffee, there are hundreds of different podcasts out there.

 Boss Barista aims to create a podcast focused on providing value to the coffee workforce, teaching them how to create the best coffees and the best life possible.

-You should be aware, however, that this podcast doesn’t err on the side of professionalism.
-Ashley is fairly vocal about how she feels, as are the podcast guests, so maybe don’t listen to this one with your kids next to you.
+Ashley is fairly vocal about how she feels, as are the podcast guests, so perhaps don't listen to this one with your kids nearby.

-This podcast is available on google podcasts.
 You can also check out their website here.

 4. Coffee is ME